 AWS Infrastructure Event Management is a short term engagement with AWS Support, available as part of the Enterprise-level Support product offering, and available for additional purchase for Business-level Support subscribers.
 AWS Infrastructure Event Management will partner with your technical and project resources to gain a deep understanding of your use case and provide architectural and scaling guidance for an event.
 Common use case examples for AWS Event Management include advertising launches, new product launches, and infrastructure migrations to AWS.

-Customers frequently ask us if there is anything they should be doing to prepare for a major event that could affect a single availability zone (AZ).
-Our response to this question is that customers should follow general best practices related to managing highly available deployments (e.g. having a backup strategy, distributing resources across zones).
+Customers frequently ask us if there is anything they should be doing to prepare for a major event that could affect a single Availability Zone.
+Our response to this question is that customers should follow general best practices related to managing highly available deployments (e.g., having a backup strategy, distributing resources across Availability Zones).
 The following links provide a good starting point: